SEO Optimization - Be More Productive with SEO Software & Tools

 - Interlink Your Site's Content - Creating keyword-rich anchor text from one page's content to another page's content on your site will help indicate to the search engines what each of your pages is about, and will help those pages rank.

 - Generate Compelling, Noteworthy Content - You have to actually write the copy and make it conversion-friendly and worth linking to.

-- Build Off-Site Links - You need to engage in "link building" to get other sites, companies, etc. to point to your site as being trustworthy and relevant in order to increase rankings.
+- Build Off-Site Links - You need to promote your content so other sites, companies, etc. will point to your site as being trustworthy and relevant.
+These links increase rankings.

 This is a non-trivial amount of work.
 You certainly don't want to do all of this work, create a mass of content, architect a site hierarchy, and build a sea of links, only to find out that the SEO keywords you were targeting either don't drive traffic or don't lead to conversions (and profits) for your business.

 So how can you get definitive, personalized information about the keywords you're targeting?
 How can you avoid wasting time and effort chasing after the wrong search engine rankings for your inbound marketing efforts?

 use paid search and historical site data for organic seo